ashkanvg/cuJSON/paper_reproduced/readme.md

 6. Figure 15:             Querying Cost

+- Notes: Figure numbers are based on the papers figure numbers.
+In `scripts` directory we provide the python code to generate the figures.

 ### [1, 4, and 5] - Standard JSON (One Large JSON Record)
 The cuJSON library is easily consumable.
 1. clone the repo in your directory and move to `paper_reproduced/` directory.